 The Suspect was released in July of 1998.
 In November, Ronny Yu was interviewed by a reporter who reported for a newspaper named Ming Pao Daily.
 The man, Lam Yu, had this to report when he had interviewed Ronny about Bride of Chucky being his first true Hollywood film (i.e. produced by a Hollywood studio instead of being distributed by one): “He said that he is very convinced by America’s test screening standard.
 Before an American commercial film is released, it would at least have two test screenings.
 Of course, sometimes a film would go through 3 or 4 screenings.
 In Hong Kong, it would be a premiere which usually is the day before its release.
 However, its use is mainly for stars to make news, not to test the word of mouth.
 If test screening is successful in America, the film is guaranteed to be successful when it opens.”

 Ringo dabbled in test-screened horror after Ronny did.
 Ringo made a 1999 horror movie titled Victim.
-On Saturday, October 16 (when the film came out), Apple Daily reported that there were two versions being released because of a friendly disagreement between the co-producer and Ringo.
-The co-producer, Joe Ma Wai-Ho, is a director in his own right.
+On Saturday, October 16 (when the film came out), Apple Daily reported that there were two versions being released because of a friendly disagreement between the co-producer, Joe Ma Wai-Ho, and Ringo.
+Joe is a director in his own right.
 Without wanting to compromise, they decided on only one version having a supernatural ending.
 Joe wanted the supernatural ending because it was his story to begin with, since he already displayed a knack for writing ghost stories such as The Happy Ghost (1984), Happy Ghost IV (1990) and Till Death Do Us Laugh (1996).
 He said: “Our relationship hasn’t been damaged.
 In different theaters, there are different experiences.
 That is pretty fresh.”